GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

    # URL for the resource's standard Create method, including query parameters.
    # https://google.aip.dev/133
-   # Terraform field names enclosed in double curly braces will be replaced
+   # Terraform field names enclosed in double curly braces are replaced with
-   # with the field values from the resource at runtime.
+   # the field values from the resource at runtime.
    create_url: 'projects/{{project}}/locations/{{location}}/resourcenames?resourceId={{name}}'
    # Overrides the HTTP verb used to create a new resource.
    # Allowed values: :POST, :PUT, :PATCH.
 Default: :POST
    # create_verb: :POST

    # Overrides the URL for the resource's standard Update method.
 (If unset, the
-   # self_link URL will be used by default.) https://google.aip.dev/134
+   # self_link URL is used by default.) https://google.aip.dev/134
-   # Terraform field names enclosed in double curly braces will be replaced
+   # Terraform field names enclosed in double curly braces are replaced with
-   # with the field values from the resource at runtime.
+   # the field values from the resource at runtime.
    # update_url: 'projects/{{project}}/locations/{{location}}/resourcenames/{{name}}'
    # The HTTP verb used to update a resource.
 Allowed values: :POST, :PUT, :PATCH.
 Default: :PUT.
    update_verb: :PATCH